 - 2.2 A set of the above approved plans are returned to you as the Consultant.
-The Consultant is to supply one (1) Approved set to the contractor to be retained on site at all times during construction. - 2.3 Where there is any conflict between the conditions of this approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.4 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Building Works. - 2.5 Any proposed changes to the approved stamped plans during the works will be generally considered minor amendments and require Council's approval.
-The stamped amended plans and a covering letter will be forwarded to the applicant.
+The Consultant is to supply one (1) Approved set to the contractor to be retained on site at all times during construction. - 2.3 Where there is any conflict between the conditions of this approval and the details shown on the approved plans and documents, the conditions of approval must prevail. - 2.4 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for endorsement by Council prior to the submission of a Development Application for Building Works. - 2.5 The Developer is responsible for ensuring compliance with this approval and the Conditions of the approval by an employee, agent, contractor or invitee of the Developer.